-I. ACADEMIC DISCIPLINE is discipline resulting from violations of academic matters and is the responsibility of the faculty, following these procedures:
+- I. ACADEMIC DISCIPLINE is discipline resulting from violations of academic matters and is the responsibility of the faculty, following these procedures:

-A. Matters of Academic Dishonesty (See "Standards of Academic Honesty," pages 15 and 33.
+- A. Matters of Academic Dishonesty (See "Standards of Academic Honesty," pages 12 and 24).

-B. Matters of Academic Standing: The Committee on Academic Standing reviews students' records when they are not making adequate quantitative or qualitative progress in their degree program(s).
+- B. Matters of Academic Standing: The Committee on Academic Standing reviews students' records when they are not making adequate quantitative or qualitative progress in their degree program(s).
 Students should consult the catalogue for the requirements for their particular degree program.

-1. Composition of the Committee
+- Composition of the Committee

-Caspersen School: The committee is composed of the Dean of the Caspersen School. the Associate Dean of the Caspersen School, the Registrar, members of the faculty, a student representative, the director of special projects, and the senior administrative assistant to the Caspersen School.
+Caspersen School: The committee is

+composed of the Dean and the Associate

+Dean of the Caspersen School, the Registrar,

+members of the faculty, a student representative, the director of special projects, and the

+senior administrative assistant to the

+Caspersen School.